czyz/URL-Loadifier/README.md

 A simple web tool that helps you open multiple URLs in new tabs with controlled timing.

 Use this tool to efficiently transfer tabs between devices or browsers.
-For example, you can export tabs from one device to a text file, then use URL Loadifier to reopen them on another device.
-The tool also supports opening URLs in regular or incognito mode, with configurable timing to prevent browser overload.
+Export tabs to a text file from one device, then use URL Loadifier to reopen them on another.
+Supports both regular and incognito modes, with configurable timing to prevent browser overload.
+Successfully tested with 1200+ URLs.

 ## Features
 - Open multiple URLs in batches